Nutrition, exercise, and lifestyle strategies for fibromyalgia

 The most common chronic pain, fibromyalgia affects over 5 percent of Americans, and is often accompanied by depression and fatigue.
 While the cause of fibromyalgia is still unknown, research suggests that it may be a combination of genetics, stress, and other factors.
 As a result, there are no guarantees that any diet or exercise plan will work for fibromyalgia, so it is important to find a plan that works with your body.

 Fibromyalgia is a long-term debilitating condition that causes pain and stiffness in the muscles, bones, skin, and joints.
+For some, they experience sharp stabbing pain in their knees.
 The symptoms vary from person to person, but they often include sleep disruption, fatigue, and pain that can wake you up at night.
 To help those with fibromyalgia, there are many ways to manage the condition.
 Some people choose not to use medication, since it can be expensive.
 Others choose to treat the symptoms with diet and exercise..
 Read more about fibromyalgia exercise to avoid and let us know what you think.

 Fibromyalgia is a pain condition that affects millions of individuals (including 3.4 percent of adult women).
 It was previously regarded as a made-up problem.